marypaulin/famc/README.md

 The two models, CAML and LAAT, are trained on the MIMIC-III dataset.
 Access to the dataset is restricted, visit physionet.org for more information (there is a CITI course to complete in order to gain access).

-We use the preprocessing from CAML and LAAT, respectively, for the feature attribution experiments.
+I use the preprocessing from CAML and LAAT, respectively, for the feature attribution experiments.

-For CAML preprocessing, see CAML repo (no time to document this).
+For CAML preprocessing, see CAML repo.

 For LAAT preprocessing, install the MIMIC-III database with PostgreSQL, see https://mimic.mit.edu/.
-The MIMIC-III PostgreSQL database is already installed in the KD cluster, ask Ahmet for access (after completing the CITI course).

-Generate the train/valid/test sets using something like
+Generate the train/valid/test sets using

 `PSQL_PW='INSERT_PW_HERE' python3 laat/src/util/mimiciii_data_processing.py`

 ## Models

 Trained versions of CAML and LAAT are available in the respective subfolders caml/ and laat/.
-We copied these from the original repos and adjusted them for our needs, see git history.
+I copied these from the original repos and adjusted them for my needs, see git history.

 CAML repo: https://github.com/jamesmullenbach/caml-mimic